hexadivine/ctf_writeups/notes/tools/nmap/README.md

 Nmap scan report for 10.10.12.14
 Nmap scan report for 10.10.12.15
 Nmap done: 8 IP addresses (0 hosts up) scanned in 0.00 seconds
 ```

-- `-sL`: tells nmap to simply list the targets without actually scanning them, meaning it will resolve and display the hostnames and IP addresses of the specified range.
+- `-sL`: tells nmap to simply list the targets without actually scanning them, meaning it will resolve and display the host-names and IP addresses of the specified range.
 - `-n`: tells nmap not to perform DNS resolution

 ## Nmap Host Discovery Using ARP